Gauvino/jellyfin.org/docs/general/clients/codec-support.md

 <br />
 <sup>4</sup>Needs at least Android TV 10.
 <br />
-<sup>5</sup>As of <a href="https://github.com/jellyfin/jellyfin-androidtv/pull/671">version 0.12</a>, HEVC is enabled on all devices running Android 5.0+, but earlier generations of the Amazon Fire may not work yet.
+<sup>5</sup>As of <a href="https://github.com/jellyfin/jellyfin-androidtv/pull/671">version 0.12</a>, HEVC is enabled on all devices running Android 5.0+, but early generations of the Amazon Fire may not work yet.
 10Bit may be supported depending on your device.
 Before Client 0.12, HEVC support was enabled on specific devices.
 <br />
 <sup>6</sup>HEVC decoding is supported on Apple devices with the A8X chip or newer and at least iOS 14.
 <br />